ruiqichen29/ruiqichen29.github.io/_pages/about.md

 ---
 permalink: /
 title: "About me"
-excerpt: "About me"
+excerpt: "About me"Heterogeneous
-author_profile: true
+author_profile: trueHeterogeneousmul
 redirect_from:
   - /about/
   - /about.html